HomeDing/homeding.github.io/steps/newelement.md

 These implementations assume there is a NodeMCU (or compatible) board in use.

-## simplest Implementation - MyElement-01.h
+## Simplest Implementation - MyElement-01.h

 This is an implementation of the original non-blocking BlinkWithoutDelay sketch wrapped inside a class definition.

+How to re-arrange code into a class is well known in the Arduino world as all libraries are written this way to offer reusable functionality.
+The Elements in the HomeDing library follow this approach as well.

+In the class you can find the 2 functions `setup()` and `loop()` implemented.

 The source code can be found in the "MyElement-01.h" file in the [DevDing example](/examples/devding.md) folder.

-To include this Element-wrapped code the header and initialization must be present to your sketch.
-The lines are part of the example so you just need to uncomment the corresponding lines.
+To include this Element-wrapped coding in your firmware the header and initialization must be present to your sketch.
+You can copy the whole implementation into your sketch file or uncomment the `#include` code in the DevDin example.

-In the headers include section the MyElement-01.h file is included and will be compiled within the sketch file:
+Both option will enable that the MyElement-01.h code will be compiled within the sketch file:

 ```cpp
 #include "MyElement-01.h"
 ```

-In the setup function:
+In the setup function it is required to activate the new Element so the `setup()` and `loop()` functions are called:

 ```cpp
 // enable initialization line to see MyElement working